 - 6.27 PWIFB is established under PWIO and is responsible for administering PWIF.
-Employees who are owed wages, wages in lieu of notice, severance payment, pay for untaken annual leave and untaken statutory holidays by their insolvent employers may apply to PWIF for ex gratia payment in accordance with PWIO.
-It is financed by a levy on the business registration certificates. - 6.28 We provide administrative support to PWIFB, verify applications and approve payment from the fund.
-We received 2 236 applications in 2014.
-A breakdown of applicants by economic sector was shown in Figure 6.6.
-During the year, we processed 2 544 applications, leading to payment of \$58.8 million and PWIF recorded an annual surplus of \$339 million.
+Employees who are owed wages, wages in lieu of notice, severance payment, pay for untaken annual leave and pay for untaken statutory holidays by their insolvent employers may apply for ex gratia payment from PWIF in accordance with PWIO.
+PWIF is mainly financed by a levy on business registration certificates. - 6.28 We provide administrative support to PWIFB, verify applications and approve ex gratia payment from PWIF.
+In 2016, we received 3 348 applications and processed 2 905 applications from employees who were owed wages and other statutory entitlements due to business cessation and sought relief from PWIF, with ex gratia payment of \$80.2 million made.
+A breakdown of applications received by economic sector was shown in Figure 6.5.
+During the year, PWIF recorded a surplus of \$228 million.

 6.29 By providing a safety net for employees affected by business closures, PWIF plays an important role in maintaining harmonious labour relations and social stability.
-Both LD and PWIFB attach great importance to protecting the fund from possible abuse.
+Both LD and PWIFB attach great importance to protecting PWIF from possible abuse.
 To this end, stringent vetting procedures are in place to process all applications.
 An inter-departmental task force has been formed by representatives of LD, Commercial Crime Bureau of the Police Force, Official Receiver's Office and Legal Aid Department to take concerted actions against suspected fraudulent cases.